ludovicaschaerf/H-D_Project/README.md

-# Tracing Swiss National Sentiment in Newspapers
+# Tracing Swiss National Identity in Newspapers

 Repository for the DH-412 course project.
 By Aurel Maeder, Ludovica Schaerf, Michal Bien.